Spatialized trees and forest stands metrics with BIOMASS

 In this vignette, we will use the Nouragues dataset as an exemple :

-cornerCoord <- read.csv(system.file("external", "Coord.csv",package = "BIOMASS", mustWork = TRUE))
+corner_coord <- read.csv(system.file("external", "Coord.csv",package = "BIOMASS", mustWork = TRUE))

-kable(head(cornerCoord), digits = 5, row.names = FALSE, caption = "Head of the table cornerCoord")
+kable(head(corner_coord), digits = 5, row.names = FALSE, caption = "Head of the table corner_coord")

 Plot | Corners | Lat | Long | xRel | yRel | xProj | yProj |